 Apply State filter:

 For the ‘target state’ where the cascading vehicle needs to go, lookup the ‘source states’ from where an incoming vehicle will be allowed.
-If the ‘available vehicle’ is from one of the allowed states, continue to the next filter; if not, reject this vehicle and move on to the next ‘available’ vehicle.
+If the ‘available vehicle’ is from one of the allowed states, or if the vehicle has been in one of the allowed states in the past [feasibility of this is to be confirmed], continue to the next filter; if not, reject this vehicle and move on to the next ‘available’ vehicle.

 The following table specifies the ‘source’ states from which vehicles can be allowed for each ‘target’ state.
 ‘Cost Factor’ is a numerical value that will be used for ranking different choices when multiple vehicles in the availability pool match the ‘requirements’ criteria.